|

 piercing and prevent oxygen from reaching the

-wound.
+wound and can lead to allergic reactions.
 They may work well for cuts and scrapes

 but are not good for piercings.